 Well, wait no more.

 Employment Dates allow you to add hire and termination dates to every profile in your Bridgit Bench account, as well as create periods of unavailability to block out times when your team members are unavailable for work.
-Whether it’s a new employee starting in a couple months, maternity, paternity, military, or medical leave, you can now have an accurate understanding of exactly how big (and how available) your workforce is at any given time.
+Whether it’s a new employee starting their period of employment in a couple months, maternity, paternity, military, or medical leave, you can now have an accurate understanding of exactly how big (and how available) your workforce is at any given time.

 To put it simply, without impacting your workforce availability: